Nonsuch 22: Operational history

 In a review for Boats.com, Steve Killing, noted, "The original 22, of which almost 50 were produced, followed the tried and tested Nonsuch formula - a huge interior, standing headroom and high price tag.
 While the prescription for success worked flawlessly on the larger boats, the 22 had a few problems of scale that were corrected during manufacture of the boat into the late '80s...As with most boats this size, the market the original 22 found itself in was mainly composed of first-time buyers with little knowledge to let them justify the 22's price.
 I was amazed when Mark Ellis reminded me that the original 22 had an enclosed head and full galley.
 No wonder the price and freeboard were high."

 In a 2010 review Steve Henkel wrote, "the Nonsuch 22 was designed for easy daysailing or cruising for a couple.
 It's not exactly a full-fledged traditional catboat; the beam is not quite as wide, the hull has a fin keel rather than a centerboard, and the sail is not gaff-rigged.
-In fact the wishbone rig, with its “cradle lines” to contain the lowered sail, is the boat's most unique feature.
+In fact the wishbone rig, with its “cradle lines” to contain the lowered sail, is the boat's most distinctive feature.
 The whole idea is elegant simplicity, and the rig helps to make the boat quick to get underway and easy to put to bed.
 Best features: With the fin keel and spade rudder, helm response is instantaneous, and the boat will turn in her own length.
-(This is good for manuevering around slips, but not so good when trying to hold a straight course at sea.)
+(This is good for maneuvering around slips, but not so good when trying to hold a straight course at sea.)
 Finish is excellent, with all interior teak satin varnished, and cedar ceiling over the settee, The port settee can be extended to make a king-sized double if desired.
 Opening ports and forward hatch provide plenty of fresh air.
 The enclosed head has full headroom for an average sized male, rare in a 22-foot sailing vessel.
 Worst features: the unusual design appeals to a certain group of individualists, but not to everybody."